magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/tcp.md

 {% include images-gallery.html imageCollection="events_out" %}

-An example of a sent message and a response from ThingsBoard in the terminal:
+An example of a sent message and a response from IoT Hub in the terminal:

 {% include images-gallery.html imageCollection="terminal" %}

-This command will send the Uplink message to the ThingsBoard and will wait for Downlink message for 60 seconds if the message exists.
+This command will send the Uplink message to the IoT Hub and will wait for Downlink message for 60 seconds if the message exists.
 To learn how to send Uplink message, please [read here](/docs/{{peDocsPrefix}}user-guide/integrations/tcp/?tcpintegrationsenduplink=text&tcpintegrationhandlerconfiguration=text&tcpintegartionuplinkpayload=json#send-uplink-message)

 ### TCP Integration Setup